-7.9.2 Creating periodic file data
+7.8.1 Creating periodic file data

-In addition to the predefined tasks, new tasks can be setup for creating CSV files with mean-values information at regular intervals.
-These files may then be stored locally and / or pushed to a SFTP server.
+A periodic generation of CSV files can be setup using the Data export scheduler via the menu Settings | Data export.
+For this, tasks may be defined for creating data files with a specific content at regular intervals.
+These files may be stored locally and / or pushed to a SFTP server.

 By selecting "Add task" new schedules can be set-up.
 An example is shown below:

-The task "24h_PowerMeans" will generate daily CSV files containing standard mean-values for the past 24 hours.
+The new task "24_h_PowerMeans" will generate daily CSV files containing standard mean-values for the past 24 hours.